MrOctopus/pyWhatsUpp/README.md

 ### Hashing

-* pyWhatsUpp supports outputting a list of all extracted file hashes
+* pyWhatsUpp supports outputting a list of all collected file hashes

 ## Support